CompBtBs/RASpy/README.rst

     #%% Compute ras
     ras_adata=ras_object.compute()

-The RAS dataset is saved in an anndata.AnnData object,.
+The RAS dataset is saved in an anndata.AnnData object.
+See `Notebook2 <https://github.com/CompBtBs/RASpy/blob/main/notebook_examples/Ras%20computation.ipynb>`_ for more details.

 **WARNING:** Make sure that gene annotation for count matrix and metabolic model must be the same.